shakeel-faiz/FF/003/database.md

 For example, a list of temperatures recorded throughout the day is data and once analyzed, it can provide useful information like daily weather patterns.
 Data can be structured (organized in tables or databases) or unstructured (such as text or multimedia files).

-## What are different Types of Databases?
+## What are Different Types of Databases?

 - **Relational Databases**: Data is stored in structured tables, and relationships between tables are established through keys.
 Example: **MySQL**, **PostgreSQL**.